 Analyze how the last sales quarter went for YOU, not the team

 It may seem obvious, but the key to your success in the next quarter is your ability to dissect what did and didn’t work in the past quarter for you.
 No one but you really knows what worked and didn’t work on those calls.
 Determine which of your goals were achieved and which should carry over to the next quarter.

 Once again, don’t analyze the team – analyze yourself.
 Which of your new techniques bombed and which succeeded?
 Decide which new tactics you’re going to try this month.
 Sales is constantly evolving and you need to be evolving with it.

 Measure and track

 Measure your sales metrics and track your progress and current impact.
-Make necessary adjustments based on these metrics and identify any issues with your current sales plan.
+Make necessary adjustments to your quarterly sales plan based on these metrics and identify any issues with your current plan.

 Five important sales metrics that you should track to measure your progress:

 - Average number of calls to close a deal

 Seven powerful sales metrics to help you measure and achieve your highest-impact goals: